hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 The `batching` fields supports:

 * `send_after` - (Optional) A duration string representing the amount of time after which a request should be sent.
-Defaults to 10s.
+Defaults to 3s.
+Note that if you increase `parallelism` you should also increase this value.

 * `enable_batching` - (Optional) Defaults to true.
 If false, disables batching so requests that have batching capabilities are instead is sent one by one.